 California has a high rate of stepparent adoptions.
 A successful stepparent adoption in Temecula ends the legal rights of a biological parent, and the stepparent acquires legal and financial responsibility for his or her spouse’s children.

 You may need a stepparent adoption attorney when you have a precious child from another relationship in order to file suit.
 Mom or Dad has been out of your child’s life for years.
-Now, you have married a good one.
-Someone who loves and cares for you child as their own.
-Your spouse has bonded with your child to the point that he or she considers your child their own.
-It is time to make it official.
-How is this done?

 With the help of a stepparent adoptions attorney, legally, that step parent becomes the parent of the child.
 If a divorce later occurs, the adoptive parent and the natural parent are treated equally.